rocicorp/replicache/QUICKSTART.md

 Notes:

 - In production, you can use our hosted Diff Server instead of a local one.
 See [Create Hosted Diff Server Account](https://github.com/rocicorp/replicache/blob/stable/SERVER_SETUP.md#if-your-client-view-is-publicly-accessible) for details.
-- You can adjust the frequency of the polling using the [syncInterval](https://js.replicache.dev/interfaces/replicacheoptions.html#syncinterval) property.
+- You can adjust the frequency of the polling using the [pullInterval](https://js.replicache.dev/interfaces/replicacheoptions.html#pullinterval) property.
 However, polling is typically only used for development.
-In production, we recommend using a [WebSocket poke](TODO) to tell the client when to sync.
+In production, we recommend using a [WebSocket poke](TODO) to tell the client when to pull.

 ## 🏎 Batch Endpoint